 The fact that we are trying to study the MIND with the MIND has inherent limitations and I think that Dr. Burton is right when he says our response should be HUMILITY.

-- See the free episode transcript for additional links and references.
+See the episode transcript for additional links and references.